fyellin/PuzzleSolver/README.md

 The basic unit of a puzzle is the `Clue`.
 Each clue has the following attributes:

-* `name`: for identification purposes only
+* `name`: for identification
 * `base_location`: the location of the first letter of the clue
 * `is_across`: true if this is an across clue, false if this is a down clue
 * `length`: the number of squares of this clue
 * `expression`: for `EquationSolver` puzzles, the expression giving the value of this clue.
-This field can also be used by `ConstraintSolver` puzzles, too, but its use in then up to the user.
+This field is occasionally used by `ConstraintSolver` puzzles, too, but its use in then up to the user.
 * `generator`: for `ConstraintSolver` puzzles, a generator that generates all legal values for this clue.

 #### The Expression
-The expression is a string representing an equation with variables, where the variables are the upper- and lower-case letters.
+The expression is a string representing an equation with variables, where the variables are upper- and lower-case letters.
 This is converted into a Python expression and compiled.
-The conversion process understands implied multiplication (i.e. `2ab(c+d)` means `2*a*b*(c+d)`); it also understands the strange subtraction symbol used by Listener and Magpie.
+The conversion process understands implied multiplication (i.e. `2ab(c+d)` means `2*a*b*(c+d)`); it also understands the subtraction symbol used by Listener and Magpie.

+Each expression is turned into an "Evaluator".
+If
 To evaluate a clue's expression, call `clue.eval(dictionary)`, where the `dictionary` argument is a mapping from variables to the integer value of those variable.
 If the result is a positive integer, it is returned as a string. `None` is returned if the result is negative or non-integer.

 NOTE: We do not yet handle the expression throwing an error.
 Should this be fixed?